Benefits of Security Orchestration, Automation, & Response (SOAR)

-First coined by Gartner, SOAR – Security Orchestration, Automation, and Response – refers to technologies enabling organizations to collect inputs monitored by the security operations team and help to define, prioritize, and drive standardized incident response activities.
+First coined by Gartner, SOAR – Security Orchestration, Automation, and Response – refers to technologies enabling organizations to collect inputs monitored to help define, prioritize, and drive standardized security incident response activities.

 It combines Security Orchestration and Automation (SOA), Threat Intelligence Platforms (TIP), and Incident Response Platforms (IRP) together to manage security threats, and it can eliminate much of the manual data collection process.

 Is SOAR similar to a SIEM (Security Information and Event Management) system?
 Not exactly.

 A SIEM system combines security event management (SEM) tools, which analyze log data in real-time, with security information management (SIM) that collects and reports on security events.